 The book Digital Minimalism by Cal Newport has put it quite clearly: we are distracted all the time.
-Whether by social media notifications or an incessant urge to keep ourselves up to date with the last piece of news, the truth is that we got used to fill silence and solitude with technological noise and people only half-present in our life because they (and us too?) somehow lost their capacity to stay present and connected to others in real time.
+Whether by social media notifications or by our incessant urge to keep up to date with the last piece of news, the truth is that we got used to replace silence and solitude with technological noise.
+As a result, we feel more and more disconnected and we remain half-present in our own life because we lost the capacity to stay present and connected in real time.

-If you live in the city, and nowadays it happens even if you live in a remote area, it’s hard to have a segment of time that honours silence.
+If you live in the city, and nowadays it happens more often even if you live in a remote area, it’s hard to have a segment of time that honours silence.
 It seems there is always some background noise disturbing the peace of your ears.
-Dogs that bark all the time, people speaking loudly on their mobile phone, noisy car engines, and the occasional honk, just name a few.
+Dogs bark all the time, people speak loudly on their mobile phone, car engines are noisy, just to name a few.
 Even within your own four walls you can still hear the next door couple’s argument like if it was a reality tv show playing in your living room.

-Most people I know have the need to be loud and I don’t know if someone already thought about this but such behaviour makes me wonder what’s behind it.
+Most people I know have the need to be loud and I don’t know if someone already thought about this but such behaviour makes me wonder why.
 I believe it is a need for calling other people’s attention.
-It’s their way to make others notice them and eventually join them.
-As a highly sensitive and intuitive, I have no joy in taking part of such dynamics, even when it’s my family I’m talking about.
+It’s their way to make others notice them and eventually join them for entertainment.
+As a highly sensitive and intuitive, I have no joy in taking part in such dynamics, even when it’s my family.
 I actually avoid and run from their noisy way of living as much as I can.